meows/racket/docs/lambda.md

-Because there's a historical tradition around the lambda symbol, and because the creators of your language also have a special love for it, I will note that `lambda` and `λ` mean the same thing in Racket, and so you're allowed to use either one.
+Because there's a historical tradition around the lambda symbol, and because the creators of your language also have a special love for it, I will note that `lambda` and `λ` mean the same thing in Racket and so you're allowed to use either one.

 ``` clojure